Design sprint for Danone.

 Defining a new strategy and related concepts.

-The water division of Danone, the global multinational of food processing, wanted to define a new strategy and related concepts as one of the innovation streams by March 2018.
+The water division of Danone, the global multinational of food processing, wanted to define a new strategy and related concepts as one of the innovation streams.

 “The team from Board of Innovation was very experienced in the Design Thinking process, not only on coaching but also on facilitation to drive the result.
 They are passionated and dedicated.”